Get insider access

 No OverdriveHeatmapChartPhoto

 The CAD at 60Hz is outstanding.
-Pixels transition colors almost perfectly, and any noticeable blur is persistence.
+Pixels transition colors almost instantly, and any lack of crispness is persistence blur.

 Motion